Skip to main content

 This describes the process implemented by Mapperly on a higher level.
 For each discovered MapperAttribute a new DescriptorBuilder is created.
 The DescriptorBuilder is responsible to build a MapperDescriptor which holds all the mappings.
 The DescriptorBuilder does this by following this process:

-1. Extracting the configuration from the attribute
+1. Extracting the configuration from the attributes

-3. Extracting user implemented and user defined mapping methods.
+2. Extracting user implemented and user defined mapping methods.
 It instantiates a User*Mapping (eg. UserDefinedNewInstanceMethodMapping) for each discovered mapping method and adds it to the queue of mappings to work on.

-4. For each mapping in the queue the DescriptorBuilder tries to build its implementation bodies.
+6. For each mapping in the queue the DescriptorBuilder tries to build its implementation bodies.
 This is done by a so called *MappingBodyBuilder.
 A mapping body builder tries to map each property from the source to the target.
 To do this, it asks the DescriptorBuilder to create mappings for the according types.
 To create a mapping from one type to another, the DescriptorBuilder loops through a set of *MappingBuilders.
 Each of the mapping builders try to create a mapping (an ITypeMapping implementation) for the asked type mapping by using one approach on how to map types (eg. an explicit cast is implemented by the ExplicitCastMappingBuilder).
 These mappings are queued in the queue of mappings which need the body to be built (currently body builders are only used for object to object (property-based) mappings).

 Roslyn multi targeting